raikrahul/42/Lesson 2 -SeeFalseSharing.md

  - each of the threads exclusively updating a memory location, global to the program

 Let us add  the following into the file.
 Just try to multiply both the numbers passed into the ARG, each of the thread computes a `const` !
-We could actually randomise the  area access for each threads.
+We could actually randomise the  area access for each thread.

 ```c
 BENCHMARK(BM_Global_NotSharedAtomics) ARGS_1(1, 2);